Auriana/TWEB_Project1/README.md

 2. numSlide for requests (see chat)

-2. fix and solve heroku problems.
+3. push last time on heroku, fix and solve possible problems.

-3. improve design for a more practical use.

 ## Content covered